PLATINUM2023

 • One-on-one Technical Assistance is also available for individuals and communities.

 enforcement, health care, victim services, and other professionals.
-Our OnLine Training Institute (OLTI) saw 12,347 modules completed, and we had 21,833 webinar participants.
+Our Online Training Institute (OLTI) saw 6,469 modules completed, and we had 61 new communities launch Start by Believing campaigns for a total of 763 worldwide.

-More than 57,000 law enforcement officers, prosecutors, health care providers, and advocates received regular email updates on emerging issues and groundbreaking resources for effective investigations and prosecutions.
-Globally, 577 communities promoted Start by Believing campaigns, committing to support victims when they disclose sexual assault.
+More than 45,000 law enforcement officers, prosecutors, health care providers, and advocates received regular email updates on emerging issues and groundbreaking resources for effective investigations and prosecutions.

 We are proud to give professionals the tools they need to hold offenders accountable, change the culture, and bring justice and healing to those hurt by violence.